michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 32. That Sophra said to him, Well, Rabi, and truly hast thou spoken: for One there is and no other than He:

-33. and that a man love Him withAd literam, From all, &c. all the heart, and with all the understanding, and with all the soul, and with all the strength, and that he love his neighbour as himself, is better than all burnt-offerings and sacrifices.
+33. and that a man love Him with

 34. Jeshu, seeing that he had wisely returned the word, answered and said to him, Thou art not far from the kingdom of Aloha.
 And no man dared again to question him.